AgilionApps/all-things-agilion/README.md

 ####Manager roles

-A manager role is responsible for *building relationships.*
+The role of the manager is to *build relationships.*

 Manager schedules require more frequent task switching, communication and event scheduling in order to facilitate others outside the organization to contribute towards the success of the company.